Conch Fritters with a Liquid Center (Fritura de Lambi Como la Hacen en Santo Domingo Dominican)

 Once the balls are frozen, fill an 8 quart pan with canola oil and heat to 350 degrees F. Using a spoon to dip the frozen ball into the Conch Fritter Coating.
 Carefully dropping the coated fritter into the hot oil.
 Repeat the process for the desired amounts.
 When the conch fritter has a rich brown color, remove.
 Set aside for a few minutes and allow them to cool slightly before serving.
 Be careful!
 Right out of the fryer, the center is super hot, like molten lava!

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Chef Katsuya Fukushima of Cafe Atlantico in Washington, DC
+Recipe courtesy of Chef Katsuya Fukushima of Cafe Atlantico in Washington, DC